AnneEnglish/Portfolio-3/README.md

 <!-- omit in toc -->
 #### Visitor Goals

-This application was designed for college administration and management, therefore first time, frequent and returning vistor goals are the same.
+This application was designed for college administration and management, therefore first time, frequent and returning visitor goals are the same.
 Some of these goals are:

 - Create a user friendly platform.
 - Collect and analyze student feedback from surveys.